CityOfZion/neo-sharp/containers/README.md

 - Build the base infrastructure to pave the path to running multiple tests after merging new Node code.
 - Test the Node in different architectures with different runtimes.

-# Usage
+# How to build (optional)

 The Dockerfile will run in two stages.
 The fisrt stage called Builder will create a SDK container image (where we compile the Node) and then the second stage will create a Runtime container image (where it will run).

-To build the container run the following command (the last 'dot' is important):
+To build the container run the following command (the last 'dot' is important):<br>
 `docker build -t neo-sharp-node:0.1_runtime .`

 The last command cloned the neo-sharp git development branch and compiled the application with it.

-If you want to use the git master branch You need to use the following command:
+If you want to build from the git master branch, you need to use the following command:<br>
 `docker build --build-arg BRANCH=master -t neo-sharp-node:0.1_runtime .`

+# Usage - Running the app

 Now that we have the container image built with the compiled app published, we need to run it.

+Run the following command if you've built the container in the last step or else skip to the next command:<br>
-`docker run -it -rm --name neo-sharp-node neo-sharp-node:0.1_runtime`
+`docker run -p 8000:8000 -it --rm --name neo-sharp-node neo-sharp-node:0.1_runtime`

+If you want to run the container using our pre-build images, do the following command:<br>
+`docker run -p 8000:8000 -it --rm --name neo-sharp-node cityofzion/neo-sharp`

 Last command will give you the neo-sharp console.
 All done ;)

+If you want to play around with an image with full dotnet SDK, you can pull the SDK tag.<br>
+`docker run -p 8000:8000 -it --rm --name neo-sharp-SDK cityofzion/neo-sharp:SDK`

 # Contributing